-Eight hours later I was sitting at the edge of a Marlboro County farm pond on a cool, clear Carolina night, breathing in fresh country air, the only sound the crickets and frogs, and the lonesome wail of a freight train passing thru Gibson, seven long, rural miles away.
+Eight hours later I was sitting at the edge of a Marlboro County farm pond on a cool, clear Carolina night, breathing in fresh country air, the only sounds the crickets and frogs, and the lonesome wail of a freight train passing thru Gibson, seven long, rural pine-tree filtered miles away.

 After eight months in the madness they call Atlanta, I can’t begin to tell you what standing on such familiar ground meant to me.

 Where around every corner lies another memory.
-Where the folks who watched me grow up and move away now greet me with grins when we meet.
+Where the folks who watched me grow up and move away now greet me with smiles and a hug when we meet.
 Where I still run into old school pals that I haven’t seen in years.
 Where I’ve been able to establish new friendships, kinships that somehow seem much older, much deeper, and more precious, than time should allow.